learning-zone/angular-basics/README.md

 **The NgModule classes differ from JavaScript module in the following key ways:**
 * An NgModule bounds declarable classes only.
 Declarables are the only classes that matter to the Angular compiler.
-* Instead of defining all member classes in one giant file as in a JavaScript module, you list the module's classes in the  @NgModule.declarations list.
+* Instead of defining all member classes in one giant file as in a JavaScript module, you list the module\'s classes in the  @NgModule.declarations list.
 * An NgModule can only export the declarable classes it owns or imports from other modules.
 It doesn't declare or export any other kind of class.
 * Unlike JavaScript modules, an NgModule can extend the entire application with services by adding providers to the  @NgModule.providers list.
 <div align="right">